mspalti/iiif_dspace_workflows/README.md

 * The `entity.type` feature: This is new with DSpace 7 and is used to flag items as IIIF resources.
-  Items with an `entity.type` of `IIIF` or `IIIFSearchable` will add the Mirador viewer to the display and provide the manifest URL of the item to viewer. `IIIFSearchable` entities are initialized with the search results when the item is retrieved from a DSpace discovery result list.
+  Items with an `entity.type` of `IIIF` or `IIIFSearchable` will add the Mirador viewer to the display. `IIIFSearchable` entities are also initialized with the search results when the item has been selected from a DSpace discovery result list.

 To render an item as IIIF _both_ conditions are required.
 The `entity.type` must be one of the IIIF types and bitstreams must be in the `IIIF` bundle.